-In order to expedite your case, marriage and divorce documents should accompany your preliminary application.
+In order to expedite your case, the following documents should accompany your preliminary application.

-The Victoria Marriage Tribunal does not assess charges for the processing of annulment cases.
-However, please note that if the Victoria Tribunal has no jurisdiction over the case and if the case must be assigned to a different Tribunal, there may be costs involved and the Plaintiff may be assessed costs by that Tribunal.
+The Victoria Ecclesiastical Tribunal does not assess charges for the processing of annulment cases.
+However, please note that if the Victoria Tribunal has no jurisdiction over the case and if the case must be assigned to a different Tribunal, there may be costs involved and the Petitioner may be assessed costs by that Tribunal.

 If the Victoria Tribunal accepts to hear the case, donations are always welcome and tax receipts can be offered.